-Nintendo Switch 2: specs
+Nintendo Switch Pro: specs

-Nintendo Switch 2: games
+Nintendo Switch Pro: games

 Games could've been one of the weaknesses of the Switch, but it's become one of the console's strengths – all kicked off by Breath of the Wild, of course.
 Now the console is a hit, independent developers are rushing to get their titles out on the Switch hardware.

-Nintendo Switch 2: other rumours
+Nintendo Switch Pro: other rumours

-Nintendo hasn't said a Switch 2 is definitely on the way yet – it has confirmed it's busy working on new hardware of some kind, but that's hardly a surprising revelation.
+As we mentioned, Nintendo hasn't said a Switch 2 is definitely on the way yet – it has confirmed it's busy working on new hardware of some kind, but that's hardly a surprising revelation.

 With the Switch 1.0 proving a big success, Nintendo will want to ride the wave with games and accessories for as long as possible, which is why a mid-cycle Pro upgrade makes a lot of sense.
 Nintendo has certainly been dropping some hints in that direction.